morganpurdy/100-day-challenge/README.md

 Oh!
 And I also kind of solved a problem I had been having with the navbar itself.
 When viewed in the "inspect" view and in responsive mode, the dropdown wasn't working.
 I saw an error message noting some scripts I was missing so I added those, and it works now!
 It still doesn't look right when it actually drops down but it's a step in the right direction.

 Oh, part two!
 I figured out the list item thing.
 Duh!
 So Bootstrap has a hover color originally but I wanted to change it to more suit my personality and site design.
 So I added "!important" (used sparingly) and BOOM!
 My list items appear purple when hovered over now.

+## Day 37
+Today my coding time was spent with my fellow code challengers!
+We try to all get together once a week to share what we are up to in the process.
+Some of us are newbies, newbies-ish, in code school and even have full time development jobs.
+It's such a cool time to absorb new ideas and get help if needed.
+Tomorrow I will be back at it with hands on coding and lessons!